Russell Simmons, AJ Calloway Sexual Assault Story Allegedly Killed By MSNBC, Per ‘Hollywood Reporter’

 In mid-December, Abrams said she began the network’s intense vetting process, which included providing various documents and contact information for people who could verify her stories.
 On Jan.
 7, the network sent a car to her Philadelphia-area home to take her to New York City to film an on-camera interview with Reid.

 Since then, Abrams said that she exchanged messages with Reid inquiring about the date the interview would air.
 Reid reportedly said MSNBC was “slow walking” the segment with “stupid” requests despite initially being told it would premiere on Jan.
 13. In April, the journalist reportedly told Abrams that the network was no longer answering her questions regarding the interview.
-(Reportedly, Reid also wrote a 6,500-word article based on a Nov.
-15 in-depth phone interview with Abrams that was supposed to run in New York magazine but never did.)
+Reportedly, Reid also wrote a 6,500-word article based on a Nov.
+15 in-depth phone interview with Abrams that was supposed to run in New York magazine but never did.

 #MyCurrentSituation pic.twitter.com/M9FtUBjenv